indygreg/PyOxidizer/python-oxidized-importer/docs/oxidized_importer_zip_finder.rst

 Python API
 ==========

-See :py:class:`OxidizedFinder` for the Python API documentation.
+See :py:class:`OxidizedZipFinder` for the Python API documentation.